History brought to life

 Storytelling Benches in Historic Philadelphia

-Settle into any of the eight curved Storytelling Benches and hear some of our nation’s most intriguing behind-the-scenes stories.
+Settle into curved Storytelling Benches and hear some of our nation’s most intriguing behind-the-scenes stories.
 Trained, uniformed storytellers entertain and delight with free, 3 to 5 minute rarely heard stories.
 Stories of intrigue.
 Stories of bravery.
 Stories of lauded heroes and unsung everyday citizens who helped shape our American nation.

-Visit all eight benches and you’ll receive a certificate and earn a special surprise in Franklin Square.
-Ask your Storyteller for a Storytelling Flag, have a star added at all eight Benches, and redeem for your surprise at Franklin Square.
+Visit all twelve benches and you’ll receive a certificate and earn a special surprise in Franklin Square.
+Ask your Storyteller for a Storytelling Flag, have a star added at all twelve Benches, and redeem for your surprise at Franklin Square.

 Once Upon A Nation experiences are created in partnership with Independence National Historical Park.